-Health Services Manager: Preparation of state reports on immunizations, tuberculosis, PEOSH, N.J.
+Health Services Manager: Preparation of state reports on immunizations, tuberculosis, PEOSHA, N.J.
 Family Care, Pandemic Influenza Preparation.
 Report to the Public Health Services communicable illnesses such as pertussis, streptococcal infections.
 Continue to replenish expired medical supplies for the school; this includes updating medical equipment such as the Automated External Defibrillators.

-Nursing Care Provider: The certified school nurse (CSN) provides nursing care utilizing the nursing process of assessment, planning, intervention, evaluation, implementation, and re-evaluation.
-The CSN reviews all field trips for nursing care that will be needed including administration of medication, treatments and student monitoring and arranges for additional nursing coverage as needed.
+Nursing Care Provider: The NJ-CSN provides nursing care utilizing the nursing process of assessment, planning, intervention, evaluation, implementation, and re-evaluation.
+The NJ-CSN reviews all field trips for nursing care that will be needed including administration of medication, treatments and student monitoring and arranges for additional nursing coverage as needed.

-Investigator: The CSN obtains information regarding health histories, health practices, environmental concerns, safety issues, communicable disease patterns, and current health information relevant to the practice of school nursing.
-Data is gathered through consultation with parents/guardians, primary care physicians and specialist, workshops.
+Investigator: The NJ-CSN obtains information regarding health histories, health practices, environmental concerns, safety issues, communicable disease patterns, and current health information relevant to the practice of school nursing.
+Data is gathered through consultation with parents/guardians, primary care physicians and specialist, and workshops.

 Communicator: Information directed to students, parents/guardians, staff members, administration, physicians, health care and governmental agencies is disseminated via telephone conferences, written communication, parent/staff conferences, staff meetings/in-services, I&RS meetings, CST/504 meetings, newsletter inserts and flyers, School Health Web site.
-The CSN is frequently called upon to counsel students and staff regarding health issues and personal concerns.
+The NJ-CSN is frequently called upon to counsel students and staff regarding health issues and personal concerns.
 Referrals and recommendations for follow up are made as appropriate to the school guidance counselor, private physicians and other community health resources.

-Educator: In addition to N.J.S.A 18A:40-3, the CSN also provide parent and student education through one-to-one conferences, education flyers, postings via School Health Web site and written materials.
+Educator: In addition to (N.J.S.A 18A:40-3), the NJ-CSN also provide parent and student education through one-to-one conferences, education flyers, postings via School Health Web site and written materials.
 Staff education includes yearly presentations for students' medical concerns and universal precautions.
-EpiPen, glucagon, CPR/AED training and review during the school year for volunteer staff is provided by the CSN.
+EpiPen, Glucagon training and review of the training during the school year for volunteer staff will be provided by the NJ-CSN.

-Counselor: Referrals are made to school psychologist, school social worker, and school counselor when available.
-Also referrals are made to the school physician, private physicians, or community resources as needed.
+Counselor: Referrals are made to school psychologist, school social worker, and school counselor when available as well as referrals will be made to the school physician, private physicians, or community resources as needed.

-Child Advocate: The CSN communicates frequently with parents/guardians and staff to determine the health needs of students and identify necessary accommodations.
+Child Advocate: The NJ-CSN communicates frequently with parents/guardians and staff to determine the health needs of students and identify necessary accommodations.
 Advocacy may include referrals for health services, counseling, community programs, and to governmental agencies.

 Community Liaison: As liaison between the school and local agencies/organizations resources include AED/CPR training program from faculty by The American Heart Association.
 After receiving the Asthma Friendly School Award in 2011 from The American Lung Association and The New Jersey Asthma Coalition we continue to exceed standards as an "Asthma Friendly School".
+The NJ-CSN will continue to implement measures to maintain these standards.